commuterjoy/polyfill/README.md

 export PORT=6000; node app.js
 ```

-You should not be able to hit [localhost:6000](http://localhost:6000) and see a polyfill,
+You should now be able to open [localhost:6000](http://localhost:6000) and see a polyfill,

 ```
 curl -A 'Gecko/20100101 Firefox/31.0' localhost:6000
 ```

-The middleware added the polyfill (String) to the response object, meaning you can pass it to your templates,
+The middleware adds the polyfill (String) to the response object, meaning you can pass it to your templates,

 ```
 app.use(polyfill);